 In this world, the framework for success is providing as much transparency as possible.

-I asked them.
+We asked them.

 I talked to dozens of peer-led, infertility support group leaders across the United States.
 I was shocked at how consistently they reported feeling failed by their fertility centers in three main areas: cost confusion, clarity of success rates, and lack of connection to emotional support.
 In short, they were searching for a community that their fertility clinics were not helping them find.

 Every day I pay attention to hundreds of people on Facebook, Instagram, Twitter, and blogs, who express the same frustrations.
 If we are marketing the old way, where we want people to have less information and less interaction, then these frustrations pose major challenges.